Camping and Live-Ins

 We welcome people with disabilities, but ask you to consider the natural limitations and obstacles our site presents before you purchase your ticket(s).

-The Festival is distributed across a total of five fields, gently sloping on both sides of a valley.
+The Festival is distributed across a total of four fields, gently sloping on both sides of a valley.

 Most tracks have a slope, tend to be uneven and gravelly.
 In very bad weather tracks between the lower arena fields (Rings and Owl) into the Long Field will be challenging for wheelchairs; entrances in and out of all fields get muddy after persistent rain.
 People do use motorized chairs around site, but please check that your model can cope with mixed terrain.